Meet Our PDX Tutors

 Math, Chemistry, Biology, Physics (All Grade Levels)

 Rosa knew from an early age that she enjoyed learning and teaching Math and Science.
 She studied Biomedical Engineering at Georgia Tech and has worked as an R&D Engineer in the medical field for over 8 years.
 Rosa began tutoring students while she was in high school and kept it up through college and throughout her engineering career.
-With over a decade of experience as an educator, she continues to help students of all ages build confidence and skills in all things STEM.
+With over a decade of experience, she continues to help students of all ages build confidence and skills in all things STEM.

 Rosa’s passion for math and science is only paralleled by her passion for rock climbing!
 In addition to tutoring, she currently guides at Smith Rock State Park in central Oregon and enjoys introducing others to a sport where they can build confidence, manage fear, learn technical systems, connect with others, and have fun!
 “I love seeing students slowly start comprehending concepts as they work through problems.
 Nothing beats that spark of understanding and the confidence it instills!”